Henry-Research/EFEMP1_GTEx_eQTL/StepByStep_guide.md

 This code sets your working directory on the macOS terminal to the location of the NCBI_SNP_EFEMP1.vcf file on your comnputer

 b.
-Extract the relevant SNP information for the EFEMP1 gene from the NCBI genome wide SNP data
+Extract the relevant SNP information for the EFEMP1 gene from **NCBI_SNP_ALL.vcf.gz**

 tabix path/to/your/raw_data_directory/NCBI_SNP_ALL.vcf.gz 2:55865967-55924139 > NCBI_SNP_EFEMP1.vcf

 This extracts the SNP information for EFEMP1 and deposits that information into a new .vcf file into the working directory location

-IMPORTANT NOTE: The Genome region was identified from ENSEMBL avalibale at [EnsemblEFEMP1](https://asia.ensembl.org/Homo_sapiens/Gene/Summary?db=core;g=ENSG00000115380;r=2:55865967-55924139).
+IMPORTANT NOTE: The Genome region for EFEMP1 was identified from ENSEMBL, avalibale at [EnsemblEFEMP1](https://asia.ensembl.org/Homo_sapiens/Gene/Summary?db=core;g=ENSG00000115380;r=2:55865967-55924139).
 The relevant gene region will depend on on the gene enquiring and the reference genome version.
-Here we chose the location for CRCh38.
+Here we chose the location for the human reference genome CRCh38.